-Students are responsible to complete all courses after the withdrawal deadline, and only the most serious circumstances warrant withdrawing from a course after the last day of the withdrawal deadline listed in the University of the People Academic Calendar.
-However, in the event of a documented emergency after the Course Withdrawal deadline, students may petition the Student Affairs Committee for a late withdrawal.
+Students are responsible to complete all courses after the withdrawal deadline and only the most serious circumstances warrant withdrawing from a course after the last day of the withdrawal deadline listed in the University of the People Academic Calendar.
+However, in the event of a documented emergency after the Course Withdrawal deadline, students may petition the Academic Affairs Committee for a late withdrawal.

 Late withdrawals are rarely granted by the University.
 Students should understand that petitioning for a late withdrawal indicates that a non-academic, extraordinary event (like a serious illness or a severe personal disruption, but not including internet problems) occurred after the course withdrawal deadline (during the last five weeks of the term) to make completion of a course or courses very difficult if not impossible.
-Evidence that the student's academic performance has been satisfactory up until to the point of the disruptive event will be an important consideration in the deliberations of the Student Affairs Committee.
+The Academic Affairs Committee assumes that the student's academic performance has been satisfactory up until to the point of the disruptive event.